Stage 3 - Character Creation

 Predict what you think will happen and the Run the code.

-Test to make sure that you get character descriptions, but only when you enter a room that has a character.
+Test to make sure that you get character descriptions, but only when you enter a room that has a character in it.

 Create character interactions